'Get outta my Dunkin': Worker, good Samaritans subdue robber at Long Island Dunkin Donuts

 "It would be embarrassing if one of them died instead of me," Minott said.
 "Come on, I wasn't gonna have that."

-Minott was stabbed on both his hand and he had fallen to the ground.
+Minott was stabbed on both his hands and he had fallen to the ground.
 Things weren't looking so good, and then his older brother Leslie Treadwell showed up at the right time.

 "It's God's work," he said "That's what it is, definitely."